Agnieszka-21/memory-game-cats/README.md

 - __Go Back button and New Game button__

   - The first button takes the user back to the landing page.
 It is practical when the user wants to start a new game but on a different level than before.
-  - This econ button clears the data from the previous game and sets up a fresh board with shuffled cards, ready for the user to start playing again.
-It is useful when the user wants to restart simply play again, sticking with the same level as the one chosen earlier on the landing page.
+  - The second button clears the data from the previous game and sets up a fresh board with shuffled cards, ready for the user to start playing again.
+It is useful when the user wants to restart and simply play again, sticking with the same level as the one chosen earlier on the landing page.

 ![Go Back and New Game buttons](https://github.com/Agnieszka-21/memory-game-cats/blob/main/assets/documentation/back-and-new-buttons.png)